Deformations of the symmetric subspace of qubit chains: A 1.4 -representation of the symmetric group

 We want to characterize the algebra generated by all the $q$-transpositions.
 In order to do so, we analyze arbitrary products of the form

 where $a_i$ is a sequence of $M$ elements that take values in $1,2,...,N-1$.

 Although the analysis, of course, can be performed algebraically, perhaps it is more intuitive to represent such products through diagrams.
 For any product of $q$-transpositions, we associate a horizontal diagram of $N$ strands $\mathcal{D}$ in which each factor in the (ordered) product of $q$-transpositions is sequentially represented by a crossing in which the lower strand crosses on top of the upper strand.
-For example, for two qubits, the identity is associated with the diagram~\ref{fig:identity},
+For example, for two qubits, the identity is associated with the diagram~\ref{fig:identity} and the elementary transposition with the diagram~\ref{fig:qtrans}.